How to file a complaint against a Chinese Supplier

 If Alibaba Trade Assurance covers your purchase, you can open a dispute even for low-value orders.
 Trade Assurance applies to any order with a participating supplier, regardless of size.
 You don’t pay extra.
 Alibaba holds your payment in escrow and requires negotiation before releasing funds to the supplier.

-That said, for extremely small orders (e.g., under $50), many buyers choose to avoid initiating disputes.
+That said, for extremely small orders (e.g., under $50), many buyers choose not to initiate disputes.
 Filing disputes may consume more time or create friction without much return.
-On platforms like AliExpress, users are shy about opening disputes for small orders.
-They mention it can affect buyer reputations or use up limited dispute bandwidth.
+On platforms like AliExpress, users are reluctant to open disputes for small orders.
+They note it can affect buyers’ reputations or consume limited dispute bandwidth.

 However, dispute filings sometimes influence seller behaviour even for small orders.
-Suppliers often prefer quick resolution rather than negative feedback or future cancellations.
+Suppliers often prefer a quick resolution to negative feedback or future cancellations.

-Remember – opening a dispute itself only takes a few minutes.
-When the claim is well-supported with relevant screenshots, it can still lead to fast refunds, even for low-value items.
+Remember: opening a dispute takes only a few minutes.
+When a claim is well supported with relevant screenshots, it can still result in prompt refunds, even for low-value items.

 Real Case We Handled: What Happens When a Complaint Isn’t Enough

 A few weeks ago, we received a message from a frustrated brand owner in Europe.
 Their story?
-The supplier had delivered goods with completely wrong packaging.
+The supplier delivered goods with incorrect packaging.
 Also, the products were clearly not tested or inspected.

 The buyer was considering legal action and asked if we could help them “sue the factory.”